Trusted Application Deployment Overview

 Trusted Application Deployment is specific to ClickOnce, and can only be used with ClickOnce applications.

 After obtaining your certificate, you must use it to sign your deployment.
 If you are deploying your application by using the Visual Studio Publish wizard, the wizard will automatically generate a test certificate for you if you have not specified a certificate yourself.
-You can also use the Visual Studio Project Designer window, however, to supply a certificate provided by a CA. For more information, see How to: Publish a ClickOnce Application and How to: Publish a ClickOnce Application and How to: Publish a ClickOnce Application using the Publish Wizard and How to: Publish a ClickOnce Application using the Publish Wizard and How to: Publish a ClickOnce Application using the Publish Wizard.
+You can also use the Visual Studio Project Designer window, however, to supply a certificate provided by a CA. Also see How to: Publish a ClickOnce Application using the Publish Wizard or How to: Publish a ClickOnce Application using the Publish Wizard.

 We do not recommend that the application be deployed with a test certificate.